From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Relative Code Comprehensibility

-\textbf{Results analysis.} Results distribution analysis showed that only one model-metric combination was impacted by outliers: RF for both snippet- and dev-wise \ABUFIF, where outliers drag the mean down slightly; for details, see the replication package~\cite{repl_pack}.
-All the snippet-wise RC models, with one exception, outperform the baselines, which strongly suggests that RC is more robust than AC for snippet-wise predictions for all of the comprehensibility proxies.
+Results distribution analysis showed that only two model-metric combination were impacted by outliers: RF for both snippet- and dev-wise \ABUFIF and RF for dev-wise \RL, where outliers drag the mean down slightly; for details, see the replication package~\cite{repl_pack}.
 The positive RI for both snippet- and dev-wise RC models is statistically significant across all metrics and model types.

+Snippet-wise RC models outperform the baselines across all comprehensibility proxies and model architectures, with only four exceptions.
+This strongly suggests that RC is more effective than AC for snippet-wise prediction, further confirming the model-agnostic nature of RC. \looseness=-1